inex/ixp-manager-docs-md/docs/dev/docker.md

 Note that the `zend_extension` may change as it is dynamically set by the build script.
 We also chose port 9001 rather than the default of 9000 [due to local conflicts with common tool chains](https://www.barryodonovan.com/2017/01/05/phpstorm-and-xdebug-macos-homebrew).

 The **one key element that is missing in the INI is the remote debugger IP address**.
 This needs to be set to your development computer's LAN address (there are other options but this works best in practice).
-Once you know this address (say it's `192.0.2.23`), set the following in the `${IXPHOME}/.env`:
+Once you know this address (say it's `192.0.2.23`), set the following in the `${IXPROOT}/.env`:

 ```
 # For PHP xdebug, put in the IP address of your host
 DOCKER_XDEBUG_CONFIG_REMOTE_HOST=192.0.2.23
 ```

-When you start the Docker environment from `$IXPHOME` using `docker-compose` with something like:
+When you start the Docker environment from `$IXPROOT` using `docker-compose` with something like:

 ```
-cd $IXPHOME
+cd $IXPROOT
 docker-compose -p ixpm up mysql www
 ```